Skip to content

 Illustration by Matt Headley, generated with AI

 From 2021 to 2025, I served as Associate Pastor and Music Director at Anniston First United Methodist Church.
 My office was on the same campus where Interfaith Ministries operates, and I watched the work up close for four years.
 Shared volunteers, shared resources, shared parking lot.
-You can't spend that much time next door to an organization like this without understanding what it actually does, and more importantly, what would happen to this county without it.

 Interfaith Ministries of Calhoun County logo